mirchaemanuel/AITerminal/README.md

 a sandbox environment, as no validation of the received commands is performed, which could pose potential security risks.

+**PRIVACY CONCERNS**: all output of the command will be sent to GPT-4.

 Occasionally, the program may not exit autonomously, requiring you to terminate the execution manually using CTRL+C.